AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ### Storefront data

-Storefront data, also called behavioral or browser data, answers the question: How do shoppers interact with your site?
-For example
+Storefront data, also called behavioral or browser data, can reveal insights into how your shoppers interact with your site.
+For example:

 - What products and categories are my shoppers most interested in?
 - What kind of search queriers are my shoppers most engaged in?